 “Fits of depression come over the most of us.
 Cheerful as we may be, we must at intervals be cast down.
 The strong are not always vigorous, the wise not always ready, the brave not always courageous, and the joyous not always happy.”
 (Charles Hadden Spurgeon)

 When one is attacked by “fits of depression,” sometimes the cause is circumstantial.
 Other times it is spiritual.
 And other times it comes about because something has gone wrong physically, hormonally, and/or bio-chemically.
 (Medication is then needed either in the short-term, or long-run.)
 Or it could be a whole combination of reasons.

-Whatever the cause, if you or your loved one is suffering in this way, I pray the Lord brings revelation so you can obtain the help needed to reach the other side of the valley of darkness —to experience light, hope, peace of mind, and joy once again.
+Whatever the cause, if you or your loved one is suffering in this way, I pray the Lord brings revelation so you can obtain the help needed to reach the other side of the valley of darkness.
+I pray you experience light, hope, peace of mind, and joy once again.

 One of the many tools that God often uses to help a person get to a better place emotionally and spiritually, is the Bible.
 It may not be the only tool God wants to use in this journey.
 That is because the resources and often, the people, He wants to use are many.
 But it is the most powerful one.

 I know from personal experience that the Word of God, the Bible, can lift up a person who is struggling to persevere THROUGH dark times that invade his or her life.
 I know, because I have been there and have experienced dark times.
 There have been times when it seems as if it will swallow you up into it and never allow you to escape its grip.